Herbert Money: Peruvian qualifications

-Many of the friends he made of students in the college and in the university later became influential men and held high office in government.

 Peruvian Evangelical Church

 Money was one of the founders of Iglesia Evangelica Peruana (the Peruvian Evangelical Church).
-The church came into being in 1932 as a cooperative enterprise of the Evangelical Union of South America and the Christian Missionary Alliance.
+The church was established in 1932 as a cooperative enterprise of the Evangelical Union of South America and the Christian Missionary Alliance.
 It was a self-governing, self-supporting and self-propagating body that brought together a diversity of missionaries of different denominations.
 Less than four years after his arrival in Peru, Money was chairman of the commission that wrote the first constitution of the church and enabled it to be legally recognised by the government.

 Peruvian Bible Institute

 The Instituto Biblico Peruano (Peruvian Bible Institute), was founded in 1933 as a co-operative venture under the joint auspices of the Evangelical Union of South America, the Christian Missionary Alliance and the Free Church of Scotland.
 Its purpose was to train believers for Christian service.
 Money supported the institute and helped create the curriculum.
 After a few years the Christian Missionary Alliance found it necessary to reduce its support and responsibility for the directorship of the Institute which was then assumed by a Board of Governors composed of Christian businessmen resident in Lima, Money being amongst their number.
-Money's contacts enabled the Institute to acquire valuable land for expansion in the face of strong opposition from the Roman Catholic Church.
+Money's contacts enabled the Institute to acquire land for expansion.
 Through the years Money and his wife remained strong supporters of the Institute.
 From 1934 until 1968, when he left Peru, Money lectured on church history.